 - Call or Email your District Legislators.
 Even if they are not on the committee, please also call your state representative and state senator and ask them to support this bill

 - Email your Personal Impact Statement and ask for a hearing to the Chair, Vice Chair, and members of the Senate Health and Human Resources Committee, and cc your district legislators.
 See here for Talking Points.
-See below for Legislator email addresses.

 - Enlist Help! ask everyone you know in West Virginia if they will send their district legislators and committee members a short note requesting support for Bill #.
-Include Friends, Family, Teachers, Doctors, Therapists, etc. See below for examples of Short Form Support Emails.
+Include Friends, Family, Teachers, Doctors, Therapists, etc. See here for examples of Short Form Support Emails.

 SB 236